SonerAbay/Its-Always-Sunny-Gif-Maker-Bot/README.md

 Then you can create your own Telegram bot using this database.
 All telegram bot source code is in the /telegram folder.
 Don't forget to create your own telegram bot token via https://telegram.me/BotFather

+You can also use the database created for my favorite show It's Always Sunny in Philadelphia.
+If you woud like to use sqlite **FTS5** features such as full-text search use the *lines* virtual table.
+Otherwise you can use the *subtitle* table

 You are all set if you add your token here.

 ### Command List: